Healthcare Degree Search

 Conversations have started to pop up on all media platforms—from print to TV newscasts to YouTube—about how the U.S.’s racist roots continued to weave into our present-day culture and the changes that need to be made so that we can work toward ending these disparities.
-Police brutality is one major aspect that must change, but there is a myriad other aspects where we can still find tangible evidence of racial inequality in the U.S.
+Police brutality is one major aspect that must change, but there are myriad other aspects where we can still find tangible evidence of racial inequality in the U.S.

 One of those areas is motherhood.
 From pregnancy to childbirth and postpartum, Black mothers are at a disadvantage.

 On the campaign trail, U.S. senator and Democratic vice president nominee Kamala Harris has been speaking about the injustices that Black women face during pregnancy; African American women are three to four times more likely to die from pregnancy-related causes than white women.